andyruonline/mailcow-dockerized-searchable-email-delivery-report/README.md

 ## Installation

+**Important:** This script must be run on the same server where Mailcow Dockerized is installed.
+It can be downloaded and run from any location on that server.

-1. Clone this repository:
+1. Clone this repository or download the code onto your Mailcow Dockerized server:

 ```bash
 git clone https://github.com/andyruonline/mailcow-dockerized-searchable-email-delivery-report.git
 cd mailcow-dockerized-searchable-email-delivery-report
 ```

-2. Make the script executable:
+2. Make the main python script file executable:

 ```bash
 chmod +x mailcow_email_delivery_report.py